grantcarthew/node-scalable-blob-store/README.md

 ## Function

-`scalable-blob-store` does not use index files or other databases to manage the files on the disk or storage system.
-Instead, the file system itself is used to find the current storage path and maintain a reasonable number of files in its directories.
-Each time you write a new blob, the current save directory files are counted to ensure it remains under the configured value.
-Because of this there is a performance hit when saving blobs.
-Check the [Performance](#performance) topic below for some detail.
+To achieve scalability on a distributed or replicated file system, `scalable-blob-store` does not use index files or other databases to manage the files on the disk or storage system.
+Instead, the file system itself is used to find the latest storage path based on the file systems `birthtime` attribute (the directory creation date).

+Once the latest path has been determined, the number of files within the directory are counted to ensure it remains under the configured value.
+This is to prevent disk performance issues when very large numbers of files are stored within a single directory.
+If the number of items within a directory becomes too large, a new storage path is determined.

 Because there are no databases used to manage the files in the root path, it is up to you to maintain the returned `blobStore` path and metadata about the stored files in your own database.

-The reason `scalable-blob-store` is scalable is due to the naming of the directories and files.
-Every directory and file saved to disk is named by a generated id based on either [CUID][cuid-url] or [v4 UUID][nodeuuid-url]. (here is a [discussion about CUIDs and UUIDs][cuid-discuss-url]).
+The reason `scalable-blob-store` is scalable is due to the naming of the directories and files within your file system.
+Every directory and file saved to disk is named by a generated id based on either [CUID][cuid-url] or [UUID v4][nodeuuid-url] (here is a [discussion about CUIDs and UUIDs][cuid-discuss-url]).
+Merging directories between servers or disks should never cause file name collisions.

 If a replicated or cluster file system is in use the only conflict that can occur is when one server is reading a file while another is removing the same file. `scalable-blob-store` does not try to manage this conflict, however it will raise the exception.

 Below are examples of the directory structure created by `scalable-blob-store`.